shirish36/enterprise-cloud-monorepo/batch-app/README.md

 # Batch Processing Service

-A .NET 8 Console Application for processing files from GCS bucket and storing data in MS SQL Server, designed for deployment as Cloud Run Jobs with volume mounting.
+A .NET 8 Console Application for processing files from a GCS bucket (mounted as a local directory) and storing data in MS SQL Server, designed for deployment as Cloud Run Jobs with GCS volume mounting.

+## GCS Volume Mounting (Cloud Run Jobs)

+**How it works:**
+- The GCS bucket is mounted by Cloud Run as a local directory (e.g., `/data/in`).
+- The .NET batch app does not require any GCS SDK, gcsfuse, or bucket configuration.
+- The app simply reads files from the mount path using standard file I/O APIs (`System.IO`).
+- All GCS authentication and mounting is handled by Cloud Run configuration, not by the app.

+**Example:**
+If you mount your bucket at `/data/in`, the app will process files from `/data/in` as if it were a local folder.

+**Environment variables:**
+- `INPUT_DIRECTORY`: Input files location (e.g., `/data/in`)
+- `PROCESSED_DIRECTORY`: Processed files location (e.g., `/data/processed`)
+- `FAILED_DIRECTORY`: Failed files location (e.g., `/data/failed`)

+**No GCS logic is required in the .NET code.**

 ## Features

-- **GCS Volume Mounting**: Direct access to GCS bucket as local filesystem
+- **GCS Volume Mounting**: No GCS SDK or gcsfuse required; direct access to GCS bucket as a local directory
 - **File Processing**: Support for CSV, text, and JSON files
 - **Database Integration**: Bulk insert to MS SQL Server with retry logic
 - **Error Handling**: Comprehensive error tracking and file management